Using the SSH Config File

 SSH_OPTION value

-Indentation is not required but is recommended since it makes the file easier to read.
+Indentation is not required, but it is recommended because it makes the file easier to read.

-The Host directive can contain one pattern or a whitespace-separated list of patterns.
-Each pattern can contain zero or more non-whitespace character or one of the following pattern specifiers:
+The Host value can be a single hostname, IP address, or pattern, or a space-separated list of patterns.
+Each pattern can contain zero or more non-whitespace characters or one of the following pattern specifiers:

-The SSH client reads the configuration file stanza by stanza, and if more than one patterns match, the options from the first matching stanza take precedence.
-Therefore more host-specific declarations should be given at the beginning of the file, and more general overrides at the end of the file.
+The SSH client processes the file from top to bottom.
+If more than one pattern matches, the options from the first matching stanza take precedence.
+Therefore, more host-specific declarations should be given at the beginning of the file, and more general overrides (like Host *) at the end of the file.

-You can find a full list of available ssh options by typing man ssh_config in your terminal or visiting the ssh_config man page .
+You can find a full list of available SSH options by typing man ssh_config in your terminal or by visiting the ssh_config man page .

 The SSH config file is also read by other programs such as scp , sftp , and rsync .

-Now that we’ve covered the basics of the SSH configuration file let’s look at the following example.
+Now that we have covered the basics of the SSH configuration file, let us look at the following example.

 ssh john@dev.example.com -p 2322

-To connect to the server using the same options as provided in the command above, simply by typing ssh dev, put the following lines to your "~/.ssh/config file:
+To connect to the server using the same options as provided in the command above by typing ssh dev, add the following lines in your ~/.ssh/config file:

 Host dev